henryhxu/csci4140/README.md

 ### Phase 1: Topic Discussion

-**Deadline: 23:59 February 24, 2021 HKT (tentative)**
+**Deadline: 23:59 February 27, 2021 HKT (tentative)**

 Please find the time of your group's appointment for a six-minute discussion with the course instructors at [this link](https://).
 You will need to submit a project proposal (5% of your project mark) before the meeting.
 The proposal is due at 23:59 February 24, 2021 HKT.
+The submission instructions are available [here](#project-writing)

 ### Phase 2: Topic Decision & Details